 According to the Parkinson’s Foundation, only one percent of individuals over 60 are diagnosed with Parkinson’s disease.
 The reason why the diagnosis number is so low is there is no way to test for this disease.

-One can improve the livelihood of a senior with Parkinson’s by choosing an assisted living facility where they can receive specialized care.
-There are circumstances in which assisted living in a facility would be better, according to the website seniorliving. org.
+One can improve the livelihood of a senior with Parkinson’s by choosing an assisted living community where they can receive specialized care.
+There are circumstances in which assisted living in a community would be better, according to the website seniorliving. org.

 - The senior is unable to afford in-home nursing care, as Medicare only covers in-home care if the person requires extensively skilled care and is homebound.